NadiaIb/GameGeek-BE/README.md

 ## Features
 - Select from a range of games.
 - Sort games by number of votes, ascending or descending order, date or comment counts.
-- Upvote or downvote games
+- Upvote or downvote games.
-- Comments can be added or deleted
+- Comments can be added or deleted.

 ## Running the project locally
 To run this project locally, you will need to fork this repo or fork as follows: